jason-horvath/boilit-router/README.md

 ### After installation

-Make sure that your server is setup to always load your `index` file or route, as this is crucial for you app to behave properly as a single page application.
+Make sure that your server is setup to always load your `index` file or route, as this is crucial for your app to behave properly as a single page application.

 ## How To Use Routing

 In some place in your application, create a `routes` file, somewhere like `src/config/routes.ts` is a good start.
 BoiLit Router comes with some base routes for fallback and example, which is an instance of `RouteCollection` class.
 You can opt to use the base routes by importing them directly, or just creating a new `RouteCollection` class of your own.
-Is is recommended to have a route mapped to `/404`, since the router will try to fallback on that.
+It is recommended to have a route mapped to `/404`, since the router will try to fallback on that.

 ### Adding Routes